FL0WL0W/USB_GPIO_ADC_PWM/README.md

       * The pin must first be initialized as an output.
       * The value can be set to 0, L, LOW, F, or FALSE for a low value and 1, H, HIGH, T, or TRUE for a high value.
   3. Read a GPIO pin.
 READ GPIO [PIN]
-      * The value returned with be a 1 for a high value and 0 for a low value.
+      * The value returned is a 1 for a high value and 0 for a low value.

 ADC
   1. Enable an ADC pin.
 INITIALIZE ADC [PIN] [CONVERSION TIME]